apify/crawlee/README.md

 });
 ```

-### Open page in Puppeteer via Apify Proxy
+### Open web page in Puppeteer via Apify Proxy

 This example demonstrates how to load pages in headless Chrome / Puppeteer
 over [Apify Proxy](https://www.apify.com/docs/proxy).
-To make it work, you'll need an [Apify Account](https://my.apify.com/proxy)
+To make it work, you'll need an Apify account
 that has access to the proxy.
+The proxy password is available on the [Proxy](https://my.apify.com/proxy) page in the app.
-Set the Apify Proxy password to the `APIFY_PROXY_PASSWORD` environment variable,
+Just set it to the `APIFY_PROXY_PASSWORD` environment variable
 or run the script using the CLI.

 ```javascript